renatomaia/coutil/README.md

 CoUtil Libraries
 ================

-`coutil` provides a set of modules that loads utility libraries to support multithreading in Lua using coroutines.
+`coutil` provides a set of modules to loads utility libraries that support multithreading in Lua using coroutines.
-In particular, its libraries support:
+In particular, its libraries provide support for:

 - Coroutine execution finalizers.
 - Coroutine syncronization abstractions: